 Valve did their best.
 The Steam Controller is an innovative take on classic traditional gamepads, offering trackpads for increased accuracy.
 There is a learning curve, which can be steep depending on how in love you are with your preferred controller, but the resulting control scheme is a level above any other controller.

-Accuracy is substantially increased, but playing online against other human players with a mouse in their right hand will still result in another death 9/10 of the time.
+But is it good enough for FPS or MMORPG titles?
+Some owners feel that they are, but I personally couldn’t get to grips with them.
+Accuracy is substantially increased over using a standard gamepad, but playing online against other human players with a mouse in their right hand will still result in another death 9/10 of the time.

 Joystick and Mouse

-This option comes straight from the 90’s, but if anything, offers even less capacity than the Gamepad and Mouse option.
+This option comes straight from the 90s, but if anything, offers even less capacity than the gamepad and mouse option listed at the beginning of this article.

 The majority of joysticks made in the last 5 years are engineered for flight simulators and mech titles.
-They can be used in other titles, but they aren’t ideal.
+They can be used in other genres, but they aren’t ideal.

-There are smaller, more practical joysticks on the market, but few of these offer a quality of control plus the buttons to comfortably use.
+There are smaller, more practical joysticks on the market, but few of these offer a quality of control plus the buttons to comfortably use in the games that require lots of inputs.

-I’ve tried, but it feels more complicated than holding a gamepad in my left hand.
+I’ve tried, but using a joystick and a mouse feels more complicated than holding a gamepad in my left hand.
 I’m just not a fan.
+For me, this just isn’t a particularly good choice when it comes to keyboard and mouse alternatives.

 Gameboard and Mouse